Fetal Adrenal Protocol (FAP)

 - Blood plasma Corticotropin-releasing Hormone (CRH).

-Women from the greater Philadelphia and surrounding areas who are ages 18 to 45 and between 8 to 12 weeks pregnant will be considered for enrollment into this study.
-All subjects must be physically healthy without a serious major medical illness as well as be carrying a healthy fetus.
-Subject will be enrolled through OB/GYN waiting room recruiting, fliers, advertisements and social media outlets.
+Women from the greater Philadelphia and surrounding areas who are ages 18 - 45 and between 8 and 17 weeks pregnant will be considered for enrollment into this study.
+All subjects must be physically healthy without a serious major medical illness, as well as be carrying a healthy fetus.
+Subjects will be recruited through fliers, advertising, and social media and may be directly approached at a University of Pennsylvania Health System (UPHS) or UPHS affiliated obstetrics and gynecology clinic.
+We anticipate the composition of the proposed study population to reflect the greater Philadelphia referral base.
+The projected composition from Philadelphia is African American 42.58%, Hispanic 8.5%, Asian 4.42%, Other 2.04% and White, not of Hispanic Origin, 42.46%.

 Inclusion Criteria: